Skip to Main Content

 Turabian Tip Sheet

-Official Chicago style, in easy-to-use, printable PDF paper-writing tip sheets for students, teachers, and librarians.
+You can also download any of the Turabian Tip Sheets for guidance on things like reference lists, tables and figures, endnotes, footnotes and more.
+They are presented as easy-to-use, printable PDF paper-writing tip sheets for students, teachers, and librarians.
 Guidelines come from Kate L. Turabian's A Manual for Writers of Research Papers, Theses, and Dissertations (9th ed.) and are fully compatible with The Chicago Manual of Style (17th ed.).

 Citation tools